-This information is meant for people who are in their sixties, but haven’t yet reached their State Pension age.
-If you have already reached your State Pension age, then check our information for people who have retired instead.
+The information on this page is aimed at people who haven’t yet reached their State Pension age.
+If you have, then check our advice for people who have already retired.

-If you qualify then you can get a State Pension from the government when you reach your State Pension age.
+If you qualify, you could get a State Pension from the Government once you reach your State Pension age.
 This is the earliest you can get your State Pension.
 You can quickly check your State Pension age online at any time.

 Get an online forecast to see how much you could get from your State Pension, when you could get it, and if you could improve it.

-Your online forecast may also help you spot any gaps in your National Insurance record.
-You can get National Insurance credits automatically if you’re claiming certain benefits like Jobseeker’s Allowance, Employment and Support Allowance or Carers Allowance.
+Your online forecast should also help you to spot any gaps in your National Insurance record.
+National Insurance credits are awarded automatically if you’re claiming certain benefits, like Jobseeker’s Allowance, Employment and Support Allowance or Carers Allowance.
 Other credits may be awarded to you, such as if you’re caring for a child under 12 who is related to you.

 Find out more about National Insurance credits, including how to claim.